LysanderT/Modbus-Client-App/README.md

 ## Demonstration

-should be a video or gif here
+should be a video or .gif here

 ## Developing Environment